HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 1. The Patient B’s Documents referenced by Task.output are contained resources and the actual documents are base64 pdf files in the DocumentReference.content.attachment.data elements.
 By polling the Task, the Payer already has the data when the Task is completed and there is no need to perform an additional RESTful GET to fetch them (documents from the resource are rendered in this example).
 1. Payer A knows the appropriate LOINC codes for searching for History and Physical CCDA document (34117-2 History & Physical Note)

-{% include examplebutton_default.html example="task-scenario4-basic" b_title = "Click Here To See Example Task Request for Patient's Latest History and Physical" %}
+{% include examplebutton_default.html example="task-scenario4-basic" b_title = "Click Here To See Example Task Based Request for Patient's Latest History and Physical" %}

 <div markdown="1" class="new-content">